guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/kafka_monitoring.rst

 Telegraf has very powerful inputs for Docker and is natively compatible with a container orchestrator such as Kubernetes.

 Specially with Kubernetes, it is very easy to run a Telegraf container as a daemonset in Kubernetes and retrieve all the performance metrics of the containers.

-Watch out for an upcoming ITSI Module for Docker and ITSI Module for Kubernetes !